15 Tips to Get A Toddler To Enjoy Hiking

 The best solution is to ensure you have a hiking backpack with you so you can carry your toddler when he/she no longer wants to hike.
 That is the main toddler hiking gear you need to start.

 Also factors on the trail can also affect how far or how quick your toddler will hike.
 For instance, my 2 and 3 year olds hike quicker on trails that are narrower, ideally a single track trail.
 The wider the trail the slower they hike.
+Also interest points on the trail matter, are there waterfalls like at Ricketts Glen State Park or creek beds to play in?

 However, the more you hike overtime the faster your toddler will go.
 My almost 4 year old is surprisingly quick on the trail compared to my 2 year old.
 The main reason is my almost 4 year old has gone hiking more.